Cinema of Malaysia: Non-Malay language cinema

-Cinema
+Cinema theatre infrastructure and market

 The cinema landscape has evolved significantly, from standalone theaters in the 1970s to multiplexes in the late 1990s which saw advanced projection and sound systems, influenced by the expansion of shopping malls.
 The shift from celluloid to digital formats in the early 2000s further revolutionized the industry, including innovations such as IMAX halls, 4DX effects, and panoramic ScreenX formats that came after.
 The onset of the COVID-19 pandemic resulted in significant revenue losses and temporary closures.
 However the pandemic has seen improved ticketing systems through online apps and self-service kiosks.

-Films Classification
+Films classification

 At the beginning of Malaysian film industry, while watching movies, there were no age restrictions, and films were done under strict guidelines.
 For instance, no sex scenes and crimes were permitted.
 Malaysian film classification was introduced in 1996 to provide parents of minors a chance to prevent their children from being exposed to inappropriate materials.
 There are four 18+ categories used in Malaysia, unlike other countries, which only used one classification for each age.
 These are 18PA, 18PL, 18SG and 18SX, however, 18PA is rarely used.
 Movies prior to 1996 also carry ratings, and some of the local movies prior to 1996 later carry 18+ ratings, for example, Mekanik (1983) (later rated 18SX) and Pelumba Malam (1989) (later rated 18PL).
 Two of the earlier local movies with 18+ ratings since its introduction, Litar Kasih (1996) and Panas (1998), were both classified 18SX.
 However, these movies still enjoyed surprising box office successes in Malaysia.
 The latest film which used the 18+ rated for Malaysian film is The Assistant film published in 2022 directed by Adrian Teh.

 On 29 March 2012, the Film Censorship Board of Malaysia released new color-coded logo designs for cinema films' classification.
 U or 'Umum' is now blue, which meant that the film can be watched by all ages and consists of what the Board deems positive depictions of values.
 P13 or 'Penjaga 13' is yellow, which signifies that caution should be taken when watching the film as it is not suitable for individuals below 13 and any viewers of that age must be guided by a parent or guardian.
 18 is red, which meant that the film is only suitable for viewers aged 18 and above as it contains images of violence, horror and sex, as well as religious, political and social elements.
 All those changes are effective starting 1 April 2012.

 Starting 1 February 2023, P12 or 'Penjaga 12' by the color of green will replace P13 while P13 upgraded into 13 to protect 'underage' and the color remains the same (yellow).
 For 16 is orange means that only viewers who aged 16 and above only.